No resources have been added to this section yet. However, new resources are added frequently!

 Call#: GV 1203 .S4953 2013

-This four-part series will help explain why your daily routines and community are the ideal places for your child to learn.
+This is part one of a four-part series that will help explain why your daily routines and community are the ideal places for your child to learn.
 Families can also learn more about their important role in Early Intervention.

 This blog offers strategies for building better relationships among professionals so infants and toddlers with disabilities can learn in natural environments, within daily routines, and with familiar people and materials.